chef/chef/CONTRIBUTING.md

 ## <a name="issues"></a> Chef Issue Tracking

-Chef Issue Tracking is completely handled on Github Issues.
+Chef Issue Tracking is handled using Github Issues.

 If you are familiar with Chef and know the component that is causing you a problem or if you have a feature request on a specific component you can file an issue in the corresponding Github project.
 All of our Open Source Software can be found in our [Github organization](https://github.com/opscode/).

-Otherwise you can file your issue in [chef project](https://github.com/opscode/chef/issues) and we will make sure it is propagated correctly.
+Otherwise you can file your issue in the [Chef project](https://github.com/opscode/chef/issues) and we will make sure it gets filed against the appropriate project.

 In order to decrease the back and forth an issues and help us get to the bottom of them quickly we use below issue template.
 You can copy paste this code into the issue you are opening and